Off Campus Opportunities

 While an internship is not required in the PHE program, PHE students are encouraged and assisted to participate in an internship during their studies.
 In some internships, students earn credits that count towards their PHE degree; in others, they gain work experience and networking opportunities.

-Many PHE students participate in the Laurentian Leadership Centre's internship program in Ottawa, through Trinity Western University.
-Students earn university credits by participating in interdisciplinary courses and gain work experience by interning with a Member of Parliament, government body, business or non-government organization.
+Many PHE students participate in the Laurentian Leadership Centre's (LLC) internship program in Ottawa through Trinity Western University.
+Students earn university credits by participating in interdisciplinary courses and gain work experience by interning with a Member of Parliament, government body, business, or non-government organization.
 Several of our alumni have secured full-time jobs after graduation as a result of their participation in the LLC.

-PHE faculty assist students who wish to find internships by distributing information about opportunities, facilitating networking with alumni, and providing advice and reference letters.
+PHE faculty help students who want to find internships by distributing information about opportunities, facilitating networking with alumni, and providing advice and reference letters.

 King’s also offers off-campus History courses from time to time.
 Other off-campus courses available to PHE majors include a field course in International Development in Honduras (SSCI 300), a field course in Transformational Development in East Africa (SSCI 301), and two for-credit internship courses (SSCI 302 and 303).

 What students say about PHE Internships

 I was introduced to people from Ambassadors, to lobbyists, to Government Ministers, to top bureaucrats, and they willingly provided me with insights into their worlds, expanding my view of the world we live in.
 The Laurentian Leadership Centre brought Christ and culture together in a way that will impact my life forever.
 (For more of Mychele's story, click here.)